andstor/peft-unit-test-generation-replication-package/README.md

 analysis/
 |-- java-universal-parser/          Directory containing the Java parser used to validate generated code.
 |-- fix_data.ipynb                  Jupyter Notebook file used to fix the generated data.
 Also calculates the syntactic validity of the generated code.
-|-- calc_execution_metrics.ipynb    Jupyter Notebook file used to calculate the statistics of the passing rate and coverage results.
+|-- calc_execution_metrics.ipynb    Jupyter Notebook file used to calculate the statistics of the passing rate, coverage, and mutation score results.
 |-- calc_similarity.ipynb           Jupyter Notebook file used to calculate the CodeBLEU scores of the fixed data.
 |-- plots.ipynb                     Jupyter Notebook file containing the Python code used to analyze the extracted data and generate the resulting plots.
 |-- tables.ipynb                    Jupyter Notebook file containing the Python code used to analyze the extracted data and generate the resulting tables.